wmde/wikibase-release-pipeline/docs/images/wdqs/README.md

 ### MediaWiki/Wikibase instance

-We suggest using the [WBS Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
-Follow the setup instructions over there to get it up and running.
+We suggest using the [Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
+Follow the setup instructions there to get it running.

 ### WDQS as server